 Every day we are going to explore more of God or the Bible or this world around us, together.
 We want to hear from you so feel free to leave a comment here or on any of our posts – your heart and God’s hope for it is why we write.

 I moved a lot as a kid.
 A lot.
-After 7 different schools before 10th grade, these little aubergine painted piggy toes finally dug deep into the cornfields of the Heartland.
+After 7 different schools before 10th grade, these little aubergine-painted piggy toes finally dug deep into the cornfields of the Heartland.
 My love for the city of Indy borders on obsession, and there’s an open invitation to visit anytime with your name on it!

-I felt lost studying Theology at an ultra-conservative university that didn’t know what to do with women who felt called to any ministry besides working in the nursery or behind a receptionist’s desk, so after college I packed up my passions and wandered for a few years.
+I felt lost studying Theology at an ultra-conservative university that didn’t know what to do with women who were called to any ministry besides working in the nursery or behind a receptionist’s desk, so after college I packed up my passions and wandered for a few years.
 It sure was fun as I hustled, bustled, and blossomed in the fashion industry, but the gnaw in my bones for full-time ministry never faded.
 I’d happily tell you the whole long crazy thing over chai (extra spicy please!) sometime, but the short version is that now I work and live doing the more-than-full-time relational ministry that God wired me for all along!

 Your Tuesday Hoper: